kingjotaro/projetoStable/estruturas/transfer_Stable.md

-# Tranfer Sistema Stable to Stable
+# "Transfer Stable to Stable.

-Esse sistema é o resposanvel por realizar transações de Stable dentro do sistema Stable, bem similar ao sistema de transferencia pix seguindo um caminho diferente.
+This system is responsible for performing Stable transactions within the Stable system, which is very similar to the Pix transfer system but follows a different path.

     {
      _id: "123456",